 Mr. Morton is a Certified Public Accountant and is currently Chairman of the Tax Policy Committee and a member of the board of directors of the American Trucking Associations.

-David R. Cobb was named Chief Financial Officer of ArcBest CorporationSM in December 2014.
+David R. Cobb was named Chief Financial Officer of ArcBest CorporationSM effective January 2015.

 In 2006, Mr. Cobb became Vice President – Controller at ArcBest, and in 2010, his role was expanded to include the duties of Chief Accounting Officer.
+He served in those roles through the end of 2014.
 He has a wealth of experience, having worked with multinational and publicly traded corporations to startup operations in a vast range of business environments, including earnings-sensitive, fast-growth and acquisition integrations.

 Before joining ArcBest in 2006, he was Vice President and Corporate Controller for a publicly traded, international oilfield service company.
 He also spent seven years with the public accounting firm of PricewaterhouseCoopers in Houston.